ChloeConnor/shopping-basket/README.md

 Total price: £0.90
 ```

+## Further considerations:

+- Multiple discounts could be applied to the same item

 ## Requirements:
 Write a program driven by unit tests that can price a basket of goods taking into account some special offers.
 <p>